 $520,000 purchase price on condominium unit the buyer is interested in

 20% down payment

 $300 monthly actual association fee

 I had a client that I had prequalified for a maximum of a $500,000 mortgage with a $625,000 purchase price and a 20% down payment.
 I assumed a condominium fee of $625 a month.
-The very first unit that they found during house hunting that they really liked had a condo fee of over $1000 a month and an asking price of $600,000!
-It was a full service building, with a 24-hour front desk, a rooftop pool, and a large gym; so the condo fee covered quite a few amenities.
+The very first unit that they found during house hunting had a condo fee of over $1000 a month.
+And an asking price of $600,000!
+It was a full service building, with a 24-hour front desk, a rooftop pool, and a large gym.
+So the condo fee covered quite a few amenities.
 Although they really liked this particular unit, they could come nowhere near qualifying for the necessary mortgage because of the large condo fee.

-The moral of the story is that when looking at condominiums, even after getting prequalified, you’re going to have to be careful before making an offer and speak to your mortgage loan officer to make sure you are on solid ground with the particular unit you are looking at.
-The same thing goes for property taxes, as well as interest-rates.
-Prequalification numbers are an arbitrary estimate and they will have some level of fluctuation that you always need to research before making an offer.
+The moral of the story is that after getting prequalified for a condo mortgage, you’re going to have to be careful.
+Before making an offer speak to your mortgage loan officer.
+Make sure you are on solid ground with the particular unit you are looking at.
+The same thing goes for property taxes as well as interest-rates.
+Prequalification numbers are an arbitrary estimate.
+They will have some level of fluctuation that you always need to research before making an offer.